TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Back up TPPs original 01.dat in
 <steam path>\steamapps\common\MGS_TPP\master\0\
-This does not apply if you've aready modded it.
+This does not apply if you've already modded it.

 If you installed an earlier version of Infinite heaven than r44 manually find and restore your original game 00.dat backup or revalidate the game through steam: